0p3r4t0r/CV_Templates/easyCV/README.md

 ### Header
 -------------------------

-The name command remains unchanged, but the other commands are replaced with two new ones.
+The name command is similar to the in the CV, but the other commands are replaced with two new ones.
 As in the CV header, the commands are self-explanatory.

-    \name{First Name}{Last Name}
+    \name[Job Title]{First Name}{Last Name}
     \from{Your Street Address}
     \to{Your Employer's Name/Address}

+The change made to \name allows an additional optional argument.
+Job Title will be displayed below your name in the header.

 Again it is possible to nest commands within \from or \to.
 In the example cover letter you can see I have used \break to place my address of multiple lines.